Day trading gold is usually a fool's errand, but with these exact and repeatable rules, you can pull in huge profits week after week.

 This system is unbelievably simple.

-My philosophy about trading models is "simpler the better"!
+My philosophy is always "the simpler the better"!

 Simple works and simple is robust.

 Robust systems are more likely to continue working in the future.

 There is a repeatable upward bias in gold Friday afternoons into Sunday evenings and you can use the above simple rules to exploit the phenomenon.